Transcript Proofreader For Court Reporters

 I have a bachelor's degree in social work and have worked in administration for two non-profit organizations.
 My time with a disaster relief organization allowed me to showcase my strong leadership and organizational skills as I managed household activities and paperwork for construction volunteers on-site.
 Additionally, I have traveled with the Uganda Kids' Choir to promote education for underprivileged children through sponsorship.

 I have exceptional knowledge and proficiency in proofreading, having completed both Proofread Anywhere's General and Transcript Proofreading courses.
 Initially, I proofread fiction books, but since then, I have gained extensive experience proofreading various legal documents, including criminal and civil trials, voir dire, prelims, arbitrations, workers' comp, and more.
-I am always eager to take on new challenges.
+I am always looking to take on new challenges.

 about me